BSC-ES/autosubmit/docs/source/devguide/platforms/index.rst

     The given name of the folder can be any as long as it matches the ``Local`` Parameter pointed out in the configuration file, the change in name needs to take this into account

-For the execution of this test, a few files will need to be created within the new folder, this file will have the Platform commands to be executed
+For the execution of this test, a few files will need to be created within the new folder, this file will contain proj-associated-code that will be executed in the job-specified platform

 .. code-block:: yaml